Baking Great Bread at HomeThe Loaf That Started It All

 Click each step to mark complete

-Oil the bowl: Lightly coat a clean bowl with oil.
+Lightly coat a clean bowl with oil.

-Place dough: Set the kneaded dough in the bowl, turning once to coat.
+Set the kneaded dough in the bowl, turning once to coat.

-Rise: Let sit in a warm place until doubled in size, 1-2 hours.
+Cover with plastic wrap or a damp towel.
+Let sit in a warm place until doubled in size, 1-2 hours.

 Pro Tip